Nom-nom-hub/arc-kit/templates/commands/clarify.md

    - Coverage summary table listing each taxonomy category with Status: Resolved (was Partial/Missing and addressed), Deferred (exceeds question quota or better suited for planning), Clear (already sufficient), Outstanding (still Partial/Missing but low impact).
    - If any Outstanding or Deferred remain, recommend whether to proceed to `/arckit.plan` or run `/arckit.analyze` again later post-plan.
    - Suggested next command with adaptive focus.

+## Next Step Recommendation

+Now that your adaptive clarifications are complete, the most logical next step is:

+- **Primary**: Run `/arckit.plan` to create an implementation plan based on your clarified and improved specification
+- **Alternative**: Run `/arckit.analyze` to analyze the updated specification again if significant changes were made

+The `/arckit.plan` command will create an implementation plan that incorporates the clarifications you've added to your specification.

+**Pro tip**: The clarifications you've made will help ensure your implementation plan addresses potential ambiguities and adaptation considerations upfront.

 Behavior rules: